 Can I prepare for class before it starts?

 Yes.
-You should read the UNAR CNA Handbook prior to attending the class, and it would be very helpful you have
+You should read the UNAR-provided information prior to attending the class, and it would be very helpful you have

 started to memorize the Vocabulary List and the Beginning & Ending Proceudres.
 Links to these are under the Study Guides section above.

 What should I bring to class?

 You should think of this as going to school.
 Bring a notepad and pencil, and be prepared to read and study